-The objectives of the Panel Paintings Initiative are to enhance understanding of the structural conservation of panel paintings; provide expertise in the structural stabilization of these works to a new generation of conservators through education and training; and disseminate reference and learning resources on the structural conservation of panels.
+The objectives of the Panel Paintings Initiative were to enhance understanding of the structural conservation of panel paintings; provide expertise in the structural stabilization of these works to a new generation of conservators through education and training; and disseminate reference and learning resources on the structural conservation of panels.

 - A two-day international symposium examining the challenges of panel paintings conservation